vsingh2110/nextjs-phantom/phantom-nextjs/docs/dev-notes/2025-07-12-testimonials-carousel-implementation.md

 - **User Issue:** Scroll position not restored on mobile after refresh.
 - **Actions:**
   - Implemented a scroll restoration solution using a dedicated client component (SEO-friendly, avoids SSR issues).
-  - Added detailed comments explaining the approach and why it’s needed.
+  - Added detailed comments explaining the approach and why it's needed.
 - **User Feedback:** Scroll position now restores as expected on mobile.

 ### **7. Counter Section (Animated Stats)**
-- **User Request:** Animated counter section that triggers on scroll and re-triggers on each view, matching the static site’s behavior.
+- **User Request:** Animated counter section that triggers on scroll and re-triggers on each view, matching the static site's behavior.
 - **Actions:**
   - Built a React component using Intersection Observer and stateful animation.
   - Matched the original design and behavior, including re-triggering on each view.